AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 RDEs can be used for code, content, and Apache or Dispatcher configurations.
 Unlike regular Cloud Development environments, developers can use local command-line tools to sync code built locally to an RDE.

 Every program is provisioned with an RDE.
-In case of Sandbox accounts, they will be hibernated after a few hours of non-use.
+In case of Sandbox accounts, they are hibernated after a few hours of non-use.

 Upon creation, RDEs are set to the most recently available AEM version.
 An RDE reset, which can be performed using Cloud Manager, will cycle the RDE and set it to the most recently available AEM version.